fdb/byoa/ch01-getting-started.md

 </ImageBackground>
 ```

-This
+As a side note, I've prepared this image to fit on my iPhone screen using the awesome [Ultimate Guide To iPhone Resolutions](https://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions).

 ### Stop Indenting Code Manually
 Your might have the temptation to start reformatting the code by adding spaces every time you insert or remove tags. *Don't!* Expo Snack has a format button in the bottom bar.
 It looks like this: `{}`.
 Click it and your code will be properly formatted.
-When we're switching to our code editor we'll also install an extension to format the code for us.
+When we're developing on Mac or Windows we'll also install an extension for our code editor to format the code for us.
 Manually formatting code is so 2016!